 How can vulnerabilities be reported?

-A vulnerability can be reported by email: email@example.com Please ensure that your email is written in clear and understandable English.
-Particularly include the following in your email:
+A vulnerability can be reported by email: email@example.com.
+Please write your email in clear and understandable English.
+Include the following in your email:

 - The entire URL